 Following a bid made to Government through the Burton Town Investment Plan, the Government approved an allocation of £23.8 million for seven proposals, with an aim of 'levelling up' the town and delivering a resilient, better, brighter Burton.
-As part of the proposals, and in consultation with local people and organisations, Project D has been developed which will take the first steps towards enabling the realisation of a new High Street masterplan, focusing on enhancing the area around the existing library site, looking at how to connect the riverside to the High Street.
+As part of the proposals, and in consultation with local people and organisations, Project D has been developed which will take the first steps towards enabling the realisation of a new High Street masterplan, focusing on enhancing the adjacent the Washlands, and looking at how to connect the riverside to the High Street.